Skip to main content

 #

-The AI and software systems that control autonomous vehicles represent a new frontier in product liability.
-Claims may target:
+The AI and software systems that control autonomous vehicles represent a new frontier in product liability:

 • Defective perception systems that fail to recognize pedestrians